They are more than a team. They are healing, hope, and comfort in action.

 The work of a First Responder is rewarding, but it is also stressful and highly challenging.
 Daily exposure to crisis situations takes a toll on both sworn and civilian personnel.
 Supporting the mental and physical well-being of First Responders is essential to maintaining the quality of service our communities depend on.

-Blue Line Dogs also brings more than 45 years of professional dog training experience.
-Our lead trainer is a 1981 graduate of the United States Air Force’s 341st Training Squadron at Lackland Air Force Base, San Antonio, Texas—recognized worldwide for preparing military working dog handlers and canines.
+Blue Line Dogs brings over 45 years of professional dog training experience to every team and deployment.
+Our lead trainer is a 1981 graduate of the United States Air Force’s 341st Training Squadron at Lackland Air Force Base—an internationally recognized program for preparing Military Working Dog handlers and canines.
+This forms the foundation of our training philosophy.

-Not every dog is suited for the rewarding work of a Therapy Dog.
-These dogs must be more than just friendly companions—they need a special combination of traits and training to succeed in this role.
+Not every dog is suited for the important work of a Therapy Dog.
+These dogs must be more than friendly companions—they need a rare combination of temperament, training, and heart to serve in demanding environments.

 Therapy Dogs must be:

-Each Blue Line Dog undergoes rigorous training and conditioning in a variety of environments.
-Dogs are constantly proofed, observed, and field-tested to ensure they remain at the top of their game.
+Each Blue Line Dog undergoes rigorous, ongoing training and conditioning across a wide range of environments.
+Dogs are continually observed, proofed, and field-tested to ensure they remain calm, responsive, and ready to serve.

-Every Therapy Dog Team must successfully complete the program’s basic canine course as well as the AKC Canine Good Citizen (CGC) test.
-Many dogs go further, earning advanced certifications such as AKC Urban Dog, AKC Trick Dog, and AKC Community Canine.
+Every Therapy Dog Team must successfully complete the program’s foundational canine course and pass the American Kennel Club Canine Good Citizen (CGC) test.
+Many teams continue to earn advanced certifications, including AKC Urban Dog, AKC Trick Dog, and AKC Community Canine.

-Each dog is owned and maintained by their handler, who takes responsibility for the care, training, and expenses involved.
-Together, handler and dog form a team—and at Blue Line Dogs, we know that teamwork takes work.
+Each Therapy Dog is personally owned, trained, and cared for by their handler, who assumes full responsibility for the dog’s health, training, and well-being.
+Together, handler and dog form a true working team—and at Blue Line Dogs, we understand that meaningful service requires dedication, discipline, and continuous effort.

-Our Therapy Dog Teams stand ready to provide comfort, connection, and resilience wherever they are needed most.
+Our Therapy Dog Teams stand ready to bring comfort, connection, and resilience wherever they are needed most.

 It takes a special person to be a Specialty Dog Handler.